Prepaid funeral plans

 Prepaid funeral plans FAQs

 Extra details can be specified when you buy a plan.
 Depending on what they are – such as a specific musical performance – it may cost more.
-If they're not covered by the plan, your wishes should be noted for when the time comes and you'll need to let loved ones know there might be extra to pay.
+If they're not covered by the plan, your wishes should be noted for when the time comes (and let loved ones know there might be extra to pay).

 Funeral plans can sometimes be altered without cost.
-But if you want to add extra features or upgrade plan, you'll likely have to pay.
-Do check the T&Cs before buying, as some cheap plans don't allow changes once bought.
+But if you want to add extra features or upgrade plan, you'll probably have to pay.
+Check the T&Cs before buying, as some plans don't allow upgrades.

-FCA regulations mean you can downgrade a plan and receive a partial refund.
+FCA rules mean you can downgrade a plan and receive a part refund.

 Delivery of ashes is often included in cremation funeral plans.

-Even if something is written in the deceased's will that differs from the funeral plan – regardless of when the will was written – the funeral plan will go ahead unless the executors decide to go with what's stated in the will.
-Then it will be down to them to make the necessary changes and pay for any costs incurred.
+Even if something is written in the deceased's will that differs from the funeral plan, the funeral plan will go ahead unless the executors decide to go with what's stated in the will.
+Then it will be down to the executors to make the necessary changes and pay for any costs incurred.

-If the complaint is about a funeral director (not plan provider), you can contact one of the two funeral director trade bodies: National Association of Funeral Directors or The National Society of Allied and Independent Funeral Directors.
+If the complaint is about a funeral director specifically, you should complain directly to the director at first.
+Then, if it can't resolve the issue, check if the director is part of either the National Association of Funeral Directors or The National Society of Allied and Independent Funeral Directors – if it is, you should be able to escalate your complaint there.

-If you're paying by ongoing fixed monthly payments (which we warn against doing), your plan could be cancelled and you'll receive nothing back.
+Where you're paying ongoing fixed monthly payments (we warn against this), your plan may be cancelled.
+If it is, you won't get any money back.

 Over-50s' life insurance plans are NOT the same as funeral plans.

 We're not fans of over-50s' life insurance plans, as most people end up paying far more than they get out.
-There's also been misleading promotion over how much such plans deliver, especially regarding funeral costs.
+There's also some overpromotion of how much such plans deliver, especially regarding funeral costs.

-Funeral plans are different.
-That's because you can pay upfront, or a set amount each month for a set period of time (typically up to five years or less) – so there doesn't have to be ongoing payments for life.
-Also, once bought, certain basic services you want in your funeral are guaranteed to be provided.
+Prepaid funeral plans are different.
+That's because you can pay upfront, or instalments for a defined period (typically up to five years) – so there aren't any ongoing payments for life.
+Also, once bought, certain basic services in a funeral are guaranteed to be provided by a funeral plan.

-When you die, whoever is looking after your estate will need to notify the funeral plan provider or your nominated funeral director, who will in turn arrange and pay for the funeral.
-Therefore it's important to tell loved ones you've got a funeral plan.
-One of the best place to do this is in your will.
+When you die, your funeral plan provider or nominated funeral director will need to be informed so that preparations for the funeral can begin.
+Therefore it's important to tell loved ones you've got a funeral plan in place.
+One of the best places to record the details is in your will.

-Fail to document it and when you die your loved ones might know who the plan provider is – or even be aware you had a funeral plan in the first place.
+Fail to even informally inform your loved ones and they might struggle to identify the plan provider – or even realise you've got a funeral plan in the first place – when the time of your passing arrives.

-Providers will keep a copy of everything you've requested as part of your funeral plan, so as long as your loved ones know the provider they shouldn't have to track down any specific documents.
-But it's still a good idea to keep your own copy and ensure everyone knows where it is when the time comes.
+Providers will keep a copy of everything you've requested as part of your funeral plan, so as long as your loved ones know who the provider is they shouldn't have to track down any specific documents (though it's still a good idea to keep the original documents so they're easy to find).

-• Is it cheaper to pay for a funeral once you've died than buy a plan?
-Plans are meant to be a hedge against the future cost of funerals, not against the current cost of funerals – in fact, today's plans are typically more expensive than today's at-need funerals.
-So if you've only a few months to live, it may be cheaper to pay for a funeral once you've passed.
+Is it cheaper to simply pay for your funeral when you die rather than buy a funeral plan?
+Plans are meant to be an insurance against the cost of funerals in future, not against the current cost of funerals.
+So if you've only got a few months to live, it may be cheaper to simply pay for your funeral once you've passed away.

 Need inheritance planning help?